Google fires employee who protested Israel tech event, as internal dissent mounts

 Get Philly local news, weather forecasts, sports and entertainment stories to your inbox.
 Sign up for NBC Philadelphia newsletters.

-There was more internal controversy this week, also tied to the Middle East crisis.
+There was more internal controversy this week, also tied to the crisis in Gaza.

 Ahead of an International Women's Day Summit in Silicon Valley on Thursday, Google's employee message board was hit with an influx of staffer comments about the company's military contracts with Israel.
 The online forum, which was going to be used to help inform what questions were asked of executives at the event, was shut down for what a spokesperson described to CNBC as "divisive content that is disruptive to our workplace."